neon-bindings/rfcs/text/0000-cargo-wrapper.md

 ## Redesigned `neon` CLI

 The long-term goal of the `neon` CLI should be to go away and be replaced by a pure `cargo` plugin, allowing developers to work entirely with a cargo-based workflow.
 However, this relies on cargo extension hooks that do not yet exist.
+So in the meantime, we will provide `neon` as a wrapper around `cargo`, and eventually deprecate this once we can move to `cargo` proper.

 ### `neon new`